sap-linuxlab/demo.netapp_ontap/netapp_ontap.md

 jinja version = 2.10.1
 libyaml = True
 ```
-### Verify collections and if necessary upgrade netapp.ontap collection
+### Verify collections and if necessary upgrade ontap collection

 Verify the actual version of the
 ```netapp.ontap``` collection as shown in Figure 1 at: